ikehirzel/cxx-utils/README.md

 # Current Status

-As of right now, the JsonValue container itself as well as json parsing are effective but still need further testing before being used in a production environment.
+As of right now, the Value container itself as well as json parsing are effective but still need further testing before being used in a production environment.
 The projects is currently still in active development